omjunior/CarND-Traffic-Sign-Classifier-Project/README.md

 ## Overview

 The goal of this project is to design and train a model that can be used to classify German traffic signs.
-It was trained using a dataset containing 51,839 classified examples, each color image with 32x32 pixels, divided in the following way:
+It was trained using a dataset containing 51,839 classified image examples divided in the following way:
 - 34,799 examples on the training set
 - 4,410 examples on the validation set
 - 12,630 examples on the test set
+Each image has 32 by 32 pixels and each pixel is represented by 3 8-bit integer for 3 channels (R, G and B).
+So in total, each image can be represented by a 32x32x3 matrix of 8-bit values.

 The project was implemented on a [Jupyter notebook](Traffic_Sign_Classifier.ipynb).
 The execution output of this notebook can be seen on [this html](Traffic_Sign_Classifier.html) page.
 A visualization of a dataset sample can be found on the notebook.